-Dept. H - Floriculture Superintendent: Denise Hanson Judging: Wednesday, August 2 - 5:30 p.m.
+Dept. H - Floriculture Superintendent: Denise Hanson Judging: Monday, August 5 - 5:30 p.m.

-- 1. Limit of four total entries in the Flower Department. - Limit of one entry from potted plant (class 5) and limit of one entry of a flower arrangement (classes 3 & 4).
-Limit of three entries from classes 1 & 2 (must be different varieties). - Floriculture and Horticulture classes will conference judge at the same time.
-The 4-Her must be present to represent his or her project(s). - Potted plant must be purchased and potted two months before the Fair.
-It is recommended that entries be in a clear glass vase or container - (annuals and perennials can be presented in pop bottles, arrangements in disposable plastic, etc., if all labels are removed and the bottle/container is not altered or cut down in size).
+- 1. Limit of four total entries from classes 1 & 2 (must be different varieties). - 2.
+Limit of one entry from potted plant (class 5) and limit of one entry of a flower arrangement (classes 3 & 4). - 3.
+Floriculture and Horticulture classes will conference judge at the same time.
+The 4-Her must be present to represent his or her project(s). - 4.
+Potted plant must be purchased and potted two months before the Fair. - 5.
+It is recommended that cut flower entries be in a clear glass vase or container (annuals and perennials can be presented in pop bottles, arrangements in disposable plastic, etc., if all labels are removed and the bottle/container is not altered or cut down in size).
 All materials must be grown and collected rather than purchased.
-The 4-Her is responsible for picking it up at the end of the Fair.
-Arrangements should not take over one square foot of table space. - Information about exhibit flowers can be found online in the publication "Preparing Cut Flowers for Exhibit," available at www.ksre.ksu.edu/library/4h_y2/4h826.pdf.
+The 4-Her is responsible for picking it up at the end of the Fair. - Information about exhibit flowers can be found online in the publication "Preparing Cut Flowers for Exhibit," available at www.ksre.ksu.edu/library/4h_y2/4h826.pdf

-- 1 Annual Garden Flower single stem - 2 Perennial Garden Flower single stem - 3 Fresh Flower Arrangement must be grown and/or collected by 4-Her, not purchased - 4 Dried Flower Arrangement, no fabric or plastic material allowed - 5 Potted Plant (saucer under plant is required)
+- 01 Annual Garden Flower single stem - 02 Perennial Garden Flower single stem - 03 Fresh Flower Arrangement must be grown and/or collected by 4-Her, not purchased - 04 Dried Flower Arrangement, no fabric or plastic material allowed - 05 Potted Plant (saucer under plant is required)

-Best of Show Floriculture \$15.00 Gift Certificate - In Memory of Sharon Ewing
+Champion Floriculture - In Memory of Sharon Ewing

-Dept. I - Foods & Nutrition Superintendent: Arlene Roberts Judging: Wednesday, August 2 - 5:30 p.m.
+Dept. I - Foods & Nutrition Superintendent: Arlene Roberts Judging: Monday, August 5 - 5:30 p.m.